Home

 Syringe (Assisted) Feeding

-Finally, you can try what many
+Finally, you can try what some

 feeding.
 This entails placing your cat's food into a syringe and syringing